Alexander brothers (sex offenders): Arrest

-It was initially agreed that Oren and Alon Alexander would be released from local Miami police custody on December 16, and transferred into federal custody.
-Following the bail hearings, it was reported that Oren and Alon Alexander would appear in a Miami federal court during the upcoming week.
+It was initially agreed that Oren and Alon would be released from local Miami police custody on December 16, and transferred into federal custody.
+Following the bail hearings, it was reported that Oren and Alon would appear in a Miami federal court during the upcoming week.
 After Oren and Alon join Tal in federal custody, the three Alexander brothers are expected to be transferred to New York.
 By December 13, 2024, approximately 40 alleged victims, including minors, had accused the Alexander brothers of rape.
-During a court hearing on December 16, Oren and Alon Alexander's attorney Joel Denaro agreed to delay their release from local custody, alleging that the proper paperwork to finalize the bond agreement for the twin Alexander brothers had not been correctly submitted to the county jail.
+During a court hearing on December 16, Oren and Alon's attorney Joel Denaro agreed to delay their release from local custody, alleging that the proper paperwork to finalize the bond agreement for the twin Alexander brothers had not been correctly submitted to the county jail.
 It was also stated that even after their first appearance in federal court, Oren and Alon would both remain at the Turner Guilford Knight Correctional Center until at least the pre-trial detention hearing.
-The first federal hearing for Oren and Alon Alexander is set to be held on December 19, 2024.
+The first federal hearing for Oren and Alon is set to be held on December 19, 2024.

-On December 19, Oren and Alon Alexander were transferred from state custody to a federal detention facility in Miami, prior to their pre-trial court hearing.
+On December 19, Oren and Alon were transferred from state custody to a federal detention facility in Miami, prior to their pre-trial court hearing.
 At the hearing that day, Denaro informed Judge Jean that he would not proceed with the issue of bonds for the twin Alexander brothers until a later time, when the federal case was resolved.
-On December 20, Oren and Alon Alexander appeared in the federal court, where federal magistrate Judge Ellen D'Angelo scheduled their bond hearing for December 30, 2024.
+On December 20, Oren and Alon appeared in the federal court, where federal magistrate Judge Ellen D'Angelo scheduled their bond hearing for December 30, 2024.
 All three Alexander brothers will remain in federal custody in Florida.

-On January 3, 2025 Oren Alexander's bond decision was delayed.
+On January 3, 2025, Oren's bond decision was delayed.
 The bond was denied for his twin brother Alon.

-On January 14, federal prosecutors in New York announced that they had in their possession video evidence showing that each of the brothers filmed some of their rapes of impaired women.
-On January 15, 2025, Tal, Oren and Alon Alexander were all denied bail by New York federal judge Valerie Caproni, and were also ordered to eventually be transferred from Miami to New York.
+On January 14, 2025, federal prosecutors in New York announced that they had in their possession video evidence showing that each of the brothers filmed some of their sexual assaults of impaired women.
+On January 15, 2025, Tal, Oren, and Alon were all denied bail by New York federal judge Valerie Caproni, and were also ordered to eventually be transferred from Miami to New York.